 - 2003 Medical Experts begin an 8 year study researching the benefits and risks associated with the IVC filter

 - 2010 FDA issues statement over concern of IVC filters not being removed after patients have completed treatment.
-They also release statement regarding the 921 IVC reports that were received.
-The report can be found here.
+They also release a statement regarding the 921 IVC reports that were received.

 Of all the cases analyzed in the study, 328 of the reports involved IVC filter migration.
 There were 146 reports stating that parts of the Filter detached, 70 reported that there was perforation to the Inferior Vena Cava, and 56 of the reports had to do with the IVC becoming fractured but not fully breaking.